Pet Travel From the United States to Australia

 - After the request is submitted, USDA will complete a separate identity declaration, based on the information provided by the two accredited veterinarians in the first and second accredited veterinarian identity declarations.
 USDA will upload the endorsed USDA identity declaration in VEHCS and email it directly to Australia.

-- Once the USDA identity declaration certificate is marked Completed in VEHCS, you/exporter may then proceed to the next step in Australia’s step-by-step guide for dogs or cats.
+- Once the USDA identity declaration certificate is marked "Completed" in VEHCS, you/the exporter may then proceed to the next step in Australia’s step-by-step guide for dogs or cats.

-- The Accredited Veterinarian must use the health certificate available in VEHCS or the applicable health certificate listed below.
+- The accredited veterinarian must use the health certificate available in VEHCS or the applicable health certificate listed below (the veterinarian may navigate directly to VEHCS without downloading this PDF).
 The health certificate provided in the Australian-issued import permit is not specific for pets from the United States.

 - Leptospirosis vaccination section on new model health certificate:

-- If the pet received a primary course (2 vaccinations) before export, the accredited veterinarian must record the details of both vaccinations on the health certificate.
+- If the pet received a primary course (two vaccinations) before export, the accredited veterinarian must record the details of both vaccinations on the health certificate.

-- If the pet received an annual booster before export, the accredited veterinarian must record the details of that vaccination and the details of the last vaccination given prior to the booster.
+- If the pet received an annual booster before export, the accredited veterinarian must record the details of that vaccination and the details of the last vaccination given before the booster.

 For pet travel requirements not listed, APHIS has not been officially informed by the foreign country about the requirements for your pet’s travel.
 We recommend that you contact a government official of the country you are traveling to for more information.